thiagohersan-www/thiagohersan.com/_posts/works/2023-05-01-ad-infinitum.md

 ![]({{ "assets/projects/ad-infinitum/infinitum_02.webp" | relative_url }})

-In addition to the infinite scroll, a set of counterfunctional[[1]](#refs){:style="vertical-align:super;"} objects was designed to further explore the materiality of our everyday digital footprint.
+In addition to the infinite scroll, a set of counterfunctional[[4]](#refs){:style="vertical-align:super;"} objects was designed to further explore the materiality of our everyday digital footprint.
 Despite their familiar form factor, the touch-sensitive cement phones are heavy, rough, cracked and only present the shadows of infinite infornmation, in complete opposition to the slick, smooth and glossy techno-positivism associated with our un-resistive flow of information.

 [](){:#refs}
 This project was developed with [Mari Nagem](https://marinagem.com/){:target="_blank"} during the artistic residency ComCiência, at the Museum of Mines and Metals in Belo Horizonte, Brazil and later expanded and presented as part of Sala_Taller in the Space for Contemporary Art in Montevideo, Uruguay.

+{% include swipebox.html prefix="ad-infinitum_" %}

 **References:**
-[1] Pierce, James & Paulos, Eric (2014).
-[Counterfunctional](https://www.jamesjpierce.com/projects/project-d){:target="_blank"} things: Exploring possibilities in designing digital limitations.
-[Proceedings](https://dl.acm.org/doi/abs/10.1145/2598510.2598522){:target="_blank"} of the 2014 Conference on Designing Interactive Systems.
+[1] Chabot, Pascal (2013).
+[The Philosophy of Simondon](https://www.scribd.com/document/209029369/){:target="_blank"}.
+Bloomsbury Academic.

 [2] Han, Byung-Chul (2017).
 [Saving Beauty](https://www.perlego.com/book/1536329/saving-beauty-pdf){:target="_blank"}.
 Polity Press.

 [3] Hui, Yuk Hui (2020).
 [Tecnodiversidade](https://www.ubueditora.com.br/tecnodiversidade.html){:target="_blank"}.
 Ubu Editora.

-[4] Chabot, Pascal (2013).
-[The Philosophy of Simondon](https://www.scribd.com/document/209029369/){:target="_blank"}.
-Bloomsbury Academic.

-{% include swipebox.html prefix="ad-infinitum_" %}
+[4] Pierce, James & Paulos, Eric (2014).
+[Counterfunctional](https://www.jamesjpierce.com/projects/project-d){:target="_blank"} things: Exploring possibilities in designing digital limitations.
+[Proceedings](https://dl.acm.org/doi/abs/10.1145/2598510.2598522){:target="_blank"} of the 2014 Conference on Designing Interactive Systems.

+**Exhibitions:**
+2023: Salla_Taller, EAC - Montevideo, UY.
+2022: Condições de Existência, Oi Futuro - Rio de Janeiro, BR.
+2021: Jardim Mineral, Museu das Minas e do Metal - Belo Horizonte, BR.